wordaligned/advent-of-code/README.md

 ## [Day 2][2]

 Awk again.
 Much as I like `awk` I almost never use it, and attempting this simple question reminded me why.
 Why isn't `min` a builtin function, for example?

+## [Day 3][3]

+I wrote a C++ solution system tested using the supplied examples.
+C++14 is more convenient for handling coordinate pairs than C++98 was.
+I find it easier to write C++ than `bash`.

 [1]: http://adventofcode.com/day/1
 [2]: http://adventofcode.com/day/2